CiroZhang/cse15l-lab-reports/Lab3/lab3.md

         subscale, one point is assigned for each medication used frequent inhaled beta agonist or corticosteroid use. by factor analysis [ 32], which measure physical and

+With "-i" we see that we were able the find the file for both when our text is capitical case "IS" or not "is".
+In this case

+This could be really useful if we want our grep search to ignore captical cases and fine the files were we otherwise wouldn't be able to.

 cirozhang@Ciros-MBP-2 technical % grep -i  "is" biomed/rr37.txt
         ... (parts omitted) ...